Tire Blowout Cases in Florida

 Take photos of your and the other driver’s vehicle, as well as the general scene.
 If you do identify the cause of the tire’s failure, photograph that as well.
 If you didn’t take photos when the accident occurred, contact witnessed to see if they have photos or notes from the accident.

 Especially if you’re injured and your car is damaged, contact a Florida personal injury lawyer.
-The more evidence, photographs and notes you can provide them with, the better the chance of proving negligence and winning your case.
+The more evidence, photographs, and notes you can provide them with, the better the chance of proving negligence and winning your case.
 (Note: when seeking medical attention, be sure to be completely truthful about your injuries AND your past medical history – even if it includes prior accidents.
 Don’t give the insurance company an excuse to deny your claim or question your truthfulness.)

 The Bottom Line

-Drivers in Florida are expected to drive like a reasonably prudent person, care for their vehicle and perform regular tire maintenance to avoid tire blowouts.
+Drivers in Florida are expected to drive like a reasonably prudent person, care for their vehicles and perform regular tire maintenance to avoid tire blowouts.

 Proving driver negligence in a tire blowout case is not cut and dry.
-The more evidence you can gather about the condition of the tires and cause of the blowout at the accident scene, the easier it will be to prove driver negligence.
+The more evidence you can gather about the condition of the tires and the cause of the blowout at the accident scene, the easier it will be to prove driver negligence.

-If you’ve been harmed by a tire blowout due to driver negligence, a good piece of advice is to speak with an experienced personal injury lawyer before you file a claim or talk with a medical professional (what you tell the doctor can be shared with the defense), to learn about some of the issues that can arise with these claims.
+If you’ve been harmed by a tire blowout due to driver negligence, a good piece of advice is to speak with an experienced personal injury lawyer before you file a claim, to learn about some of the issues that can arise with these claims.
 This includes the type of evidence needed to prove a claim and the type and amount of damages you can recover.